mossbanay/Psychology-3-4/Notes/U4AOS1.md

 | Spontaneous recovery | The reappearance of the CR after a rest break (when the CS was not presented) when the CR appeared to have been extinguished | Pavlov's dogs salivating in response to a bell the day after an experiment where towards the end the dogs did not salivate in response to the bell | The time since the last exposure of the CS, the strength of the conditioning |
 | Stimulus generalisation | A response occurs when a stimulus similar to the CS is presented | A response occurs to a knock on a wooden floor when the CS is a knock on a wooden door | The uniqueness of the CS |
 | Stimulus discrimination | A response does not occur when a stimulus similar to the CS is presented | A response does not occur to a knock on a wooden floor when the CS is a knock on a wooden door | The uniqueness of the CS |

+## Operant conditioning

+Operant conditioning is a learning process in which the **consequences** which follow a response determine whether the behaviour will be repeated.
+A key distinguishing difference between operant conditioning and classical conditioning is the **choice** in operant conditioning.

+Behaviour will likely be repeated when **reinforced**.

+Behaviour will not be likely to be repeated when **punished**.